 Sensory play has many benefits, especially for children of young ages.
 In the early years, children use their senses to understand and connect with the world around them.

 In this post, you can find information about sensory bottles, their benefits, and how to use them.
 With this tool, you can stimulate the little ones in their development while including moments of fun and many laughs!.

-So..What is a Sensory Bottle?
+What is a Sensory Bottle?

 What are the benefits of Sensory Bottles?

-Early stimulation is extremely important for later development!
+Early stimulation is significant for childhood development!